tkrotoff/FaviconTest/README.md

 # FaviconTest

-A simple index.html to experiment with favicon and check the results using different browsers.
+A simple [HTML page](index.html) to experiment with favicon and check the results using different browsers.

 Resources: